General Principles of Immigration

 In this Roadmap, you will find compliance obligations that apply universally to all visas and permits regardless of the issuing country.
 For more detailed information on country-specific requirements, please refer to the Country Guides.

-Special attention- EU Posting of Workers
+Special Attention - EU Posting of Workers

 The EU's Freedom to Provide Services enables companies to offer services across member states, allowing them to send employees to perform tasks there without extensive immigration procedures.
-Nevertheless, employers must comply with specific requirements outlined in the EU Posted Workers Directives (PWD).
+Nevertheless, employers must comply with robust worker protection requirements outlined in the EU Posted Workers Directives (PWD) and each country's unique immigration , labor laws, wage standards, and social systems.

 Given the complexity of the PWD Regime, the Navigator created a profile dedicated to the EU Posted Worker, encompassing the relevant disciplines, including immigration.

-Special Attention: The Business Traveler
+Special Attention - The Business Traveler

 This section addresses the compliance challenges faced by international business travelers with a special focus on extended or numerous business trips that can inadvertently trigger regulatory obligations and attract heightened scrutiny from immigration authorities.